In 1983, North Cobb Christian School was chartered by four families seeking a biblically based, academically excellent education for their children.

-From four families nearly four decades ago to 900-plus students on our 50-acre campus today, the story of North Cobb Christian School is one of growth, favor, and downright miracles as God has paved the way for His school to flourish.
+From four families nearly four decades ago to 900-plus students on our 50-acre campus today, the story of North Cobb Christian School is one of growth, favor, and outright miracles as God has paved the way for His school to flourish.

-Our first year with the Georgia Independent School Association (GISA), NCCS was named overall champion in the 4AA region for competition in athletics and fine arts.
+Our first year with the Georgia Independent School Association (GISA), NCCS was named overall champion in the 4AA region for competition in athletics and fine arts!

 Additional property, along with a football program, was added!
 The success of NCCS athletic programs led to a jump to the Georgia High School Association.

 A Campus Master Plan was launched, adding the Fine Arts Building, Upper School building with math and science labs, the athletic stadium, expanded dining areas, and facility upgrades.

 Science labs, classrooms, and band and orchestra rooms were added.
 Additionally, space was renovated for the Upper School Student Life Center, and the Field House was completed for athletics and PE classes.

 Property acquisitions expanded the NCCS campus from 16 acres to over 40!
 Adjacent former church property was transformed into our state-of-the-art Fine Arts Building.

 NCCS continued to expand, holding ribbon cuttings for a beautiful tennis complex, practice field, and a new entrance on Eagle Drive.